Why you need a robust GP partnership agreement

 Other reasons to have a partnership agreement

-• CQC advise that partnerships should have a written partnership agreement.
+• The CQC requires that partnerships should have a written partnership agreement.

 • GMS contracts require that partnerships have a written partnership agreement.